-Increased supply of fresh air will dilute the presence of viruses in the air and cut down the risk of spread throughout the confined spaces.
+An increased supply of fresh air will dilute the presence of viruses in the air and cut down the risk of spread throughout confined spaces.

 Q: Will the Installation of Air Filters Reduce the Risk of Covid-19 in the Building?

 Yes.
-However, the efficacy will depend on how efficient is your air filtration system and how well-maintained it may be.
+However, the efficacy depends on the efficiency of your air filtration system and how well it is maintained..

 Q: Does it make sense to upgrade the air filters in the aftermath of the Covid-19 pandemic?

-In principle, upgrading to a higher efficiency air filtration system will mitigate the risk of Covid-19 spread in a better way.
+In principle, upgrading your air filtration system will help mitigate the risks of COVID-19 and other viral concerns.

 Are the gaskets and other seals sufficiently secure to justify the upgrading of filters?

 Regardless, always consult with an experienced HVAC system professional before making significant changes to your filtration system.